 Finally, there will be a Strata Renewal Advice and Advocacy Program established by Fair Trading NSW to assist and advice elderly and vulnerable residents who may be concerned about how the new law will affect them.

 The upcoming strata reforms are designed to make strata schemes and body corporate management fairer and more accessible to all parties involved, and they shouldn’t provide cause for concern.
-If you do have questions, feel free to get in touch with our strata management services team and we’ll happily provide further information.
+You can get more strata advice from our friendly and experienced team here at Jamesons today.
+Get in touch if you are interested in changing strata managers.